 Goals, as previously set up in Universal Analytics, have been completely reworked in GA4.
 Instead of setting goals based on arrival to a specific URL, GA4 counts conversions based on important actions a user can take within your site or app, based on the events you are tracking.
 See an example from the demo GA4 Google Merchandise Store Property here:

-You set conversions by simply toggling “Mark as Conversion” in the far right tab for any particular event within the Configure tab.
+You set conversions by simply toggling “Mark as Conversion” in the far right tab for any particular event within the Events and Conversions tab, under Data Streams and Property Settings*.
 Once an event is marked as a conversion, you can navigate down to “Conversions” and see activity from those specific events on their own.
 GA4 will list each conversion with a count and value shown for each, based on your chosen date range or date range comparison.

 Within this new model, any interaction can be considered a conversion, depending on what you consider to be most important to your business and you can quickly and easily view conversion counts and changes in one place.

 It may seem difficult to navigate reports within the new system, given the drastic changes to how data is collected and what reporting options and configurations are now available.
 However, the event-based reporting of GA4 is more flexible than the session-based model of its predecessors.
 If you take the time to learn the new platform and set up your property based on the dimensions and metrics that are most important to your business, you may eventually find it easier to glean useful information and uncover deeper insights overall.